angelabenavente/DicePigGame/README.md

  You can visit the game in https://angelabenavente.github.io/DicePigGame/

  # Dice Pig Game:
- A simple and customizable dice game for two players where you must try to be the first to get the final score.
+ A simple and customizable dice game for two players.
+You must try to be the first to get the final score.
  At first, you must choose the winner score.
 Then you can rolling your dice with a click!
+Do you dare?

  Designed for practising JS.